DeepTransport: Learning Spatial-Temporal Dependency for Traffic Condition Forecasting: Experiments

-We put the all the observation into $32$ dimension continuous vectors.
+We put all the observations into $32$ dimension continuous vectors.
 The training optimization is optimized by back-propagation using Adam~\cite{kingma2014adam}.
-Parameters are initialized with uniformly distributed random variables and we use batch size 1100 for 11 CPU threads, with each thread processes 100 records.
+Parameters are initialized with uniformly distributed random variables and we use batch size 1100 for 11 CPU threads, with each thread processing 100 records.
 All models are trained until convergence.
-Besides, there are two important hyperparameters in our model, the length of historical measurement $p$ and perceptive radius $r$ that controls temporal and spatial magnitude respectively.
+Besides, there are two important hyperparameters in our model, the length of historical measurement $p$ and perceptive radius $r$ that control temporal and spatial magnitude respectively.